 As we prepared for our multi-year cycle tour, selecting durable panniers that could accommodate our belongings was a top priority.
 Upon learning of Arkel from none other than the Metal Cowboy, a small Canadian company with just six office employees, we considered their line and ultimately elected from their wide variety of bags to carry our possessions around the world.
+Jen wanted to make sure we never ran out of food, and we wanted to splurge with a three person tent, so going big with the Arkel GT-54 were our prime targets for rear panniers.

 Given our large load with our dog in tow, it mean that I would carry more of our camping gear, leaving the lighter items to Dave, so we needed bags that could fit a lot of gear.
 Plus, we tried to go as locally-made as possible for any new gear, so the Arkel GT-54 Touring Panniers (which are made in Canada) fit just the bill.
 And to top it all with some social good, Arkel works with a program called CRDITED, a social service program for folks with Intellectual Disabilities and Pervasive Development Disorders, whose team puts the finishing touches on each bag after they’re returned from the seamstress.

-With a capacity of 54 liters (3300 cubic inches), a removable tent tube, and pockets galore, these panniers fit our camping gear and much more, and all in a remarkably organized manner.
+The Arkel GT-54 has a capacity of 54 liters (3300 cubic inches), a removable tent tube, and pockets galore, these panniers fit our camping gear and much more, and all in a remarkably organized manner.
 There’s never any digging deep into the depths of my bag to locate what I need.

 Watch our YouTube video for a full visual tour and explanation of the panniers.